 Historically, exterior masonry walls managed water by utilizing an abundance of mass to absorb moisture from the environment and then release it back slowly by random drainage and evaporation when the exterior relative humidity allowed.
-Typically, bulk water did not reach interior surfaces of thick mass walls due to the multiple masonry wythes, each with their inherent high quickly to protect the wall assembly from moisture-storage capacity.
+Typically, bulk water did not reach interior surfaces of thick mass walls due to the multiple masonry wythes, each with their inherent high moisture-storage capacity.
 Additionally, the drying efficiency of uninsulated mass-masonry walls is aided by the passage of interior energy out through the mass (Figure 1).